Robust Quantum Control for Bragg Pulse Design in Atom Interferometry: Introduction

 Concurrently, a rich variety of mathematical methods and algorithms have been developed for modeling and control of quantum dynamics \cite{dalessandro2021introduction}, which are used to address several broad classes of models and problems arising in quantum sensing and metrology \cite{mabuchi2005principles, altafini2012modeling}.
 Canonical properties of controllability and observability of quantum mechanical systems were addressed decades ago \cite{huang1983controllability,belavkin1983theory}, and the theory of systems with continuous spectra was subsequently developed \cite{tarn2000controllability}.
 Later studies examined existence of optimal controls for fixed-endpoint problems for the Schroedinger equation and developed numerical methods for directly controlling the wave packet \cite{peirce1988optimal}, as well as quadratic optimal control of two-level systems in Hilbert space \cite{dalessandro2001optimal}.
 Other studies applied Lyapunov-based methods and continuous state estimation and filtering schemes \cite{hou2012optimal,doherty1999feedback}, as well as sliding-mode control \cite{dong2009sliding}.
 We refer the reader to a concise review that introduces quantum states, measurements, control models, controllability, Lyapunov-based design, and coherent feedback control \cite{dong2010quantum}, as well as a subsequent update with more recent literature \cite{dong2022quantum}.

 The importance of control concepts for practical shaping of pulse sequences to achieve selective transformations in the degrees of freedom of atoms, molecules, or materials has long been recognized \cite{walmsley2003quantum}.
 The ability to achieve robustness in nuclear magnetic resonance measurements is significantly enabled by advanced signal processing and control-theoretic techniques \cite{levitt1986composite, pauly1991parameter,khaneja2005optimal,li2011optimal}.
 Among the many theoretically-inspired approaches to manipulate quantum systems, such as pulse-timing control, coherent control, stimulated-Raman-adiapatic-passage (STIRAP), and others, a consensus has emerged that optimal control methods developed in engineering settings are the most powerful \cite{goswami2003optical,werschnik2007quantum}.
 The advantages in precision and state fidelity come at the cost of increased complexity in control pulses and complication of associated synthesis methods \cite{mizrahi2014quantum,peterson2020enhancing,wu2019learning,ge2021risk,petersson2025time,oneil2024robustness}.
-Significant attention has therefore been applied to characterize and improve the performance of the GRadient Ascent Pulse Engineering (GRAPE) method, which iteratively adjusts a control pulse towards one that maximizes the likelihood of realizing a target state with optimal fidelity \cite{khaneja2005optimal,lu2024optimal,bhole2018practical,defouquieres2011second}.
+Significant attention has therefore been applied to characterize and improve the performance of GRAPE \cite{khaneja2005optimal,lu2024optimal,bhole2018practical,defouquieres2011second}.
 Precise and reliable fidelity is particularly important for realizing ultra-sensitive coherent control processes such as optically-detected magnetic resonance (ODMR) or spectroscopy of single molecules \cite{barry2020sensitivity,hirose2016coherent}.
 Such methods require coordinated application of multi-scale electromagnetic and optical fields to realize complex quantum logic for manipulation and measurement \cite{lovchinsky2016nuclear}.